This country-specific Q&A provides an overview of International Arbitration laws and regulations applicable in Norway.

 What legislation applies to arbitration in your country?
 Are there any mandatory laws?

-The Arbitration Act 2004 governs arbitrations when the place of arbitration is Norway.
-The place of arbitration is determined by interpreting the arbitration agreement.
+The Arbitration Act applies to arbitration that takes place in Norway.
+The place of arbitration is determined by an interpretation of the arbitration agreement.

 Is your country a signatory to the New York Convention?
 Are there any reservations to the general obligations of the Convention?

-Norway ratified the New York Convention on March 14 1961 and it entered into force June 11 1961.
+Norway ratified the New York Convention on March 14 1961 and the Convention entered into force 11 June 1961.

 What other arbitration-related treaties and conventions is your country a party to?

-Norway is a party to several other treaties and conventions relating to arbitration.
-The most relevant are the Convention on the Settlement of Investment Disputes Between States and Nationals of Other States and several bilateral investment protection agreements (eg, with Chile, China, Czech Republic, Estonia, Hungary, Latvia, Lithuania, Madagascar, Peru, Poland, Romania, Russia, Slovakia and Sri Lanka).
+Except for the New York Convention, Norway is also a party to several other treaties and conventions relating to arbitration.
+The most relevant are the Convention on the Settlement of Investment Disputes Between States and Nationals of Other States (the ICSID Convention) and several bilateral investment protection agreements (e.g. with Chile, China, Czech Republic, Estonia, Hungary, Latvia, Lithuania, Madagascar, Peru, Poland, Romania, Russia, Slovakia and Sri Lanka).

 Is the law governing international arbitration in your country based on the UNCITRAL Model Law?
 Are there significant differences between the two?